 The goal of Villages in Partnership is to eradicate extreme poverty, beginning in the rural villages of Sakata in Malawi.
 Extreme poverty is poverty that leads to hopelessness.
-It is caused by a lack of resources in six critical needs of human development: food, water, education, medical care, infrastructure and economic opportunity.
-Without adequate resources in each of these areas, extreme poverty traps its victims in a vicious cycle that that they cannot break out of on their own.
+It is caused by a lack of resources in six critical needs of human development: food, water, education, medical care, infrastructure, and economic opportunity.
+Without adequate resources in each of these areas, extreme poverty traps its victims in a vicious cycle that they cannot break out of on their own.

 Let’s see how this works in practice by taking education as an example.
 We know how crucial a good education is in allowing people to create a better life for themselves, so we build a brand new school in a rural village.
 But if we just focus on education, we won’t see the results we were hoping for.
-During the rainy season, dirt roads and paths turn into rivers and streams and without bridges many students won’t be able to get to school for 4 months of the year.
+During the rainy season, dirt roads and paths turn into rivers and streams.
+Without bridges, many students won’t be able to get to school for 4 months of the year.
 Malawian girls have to help their mothers with many household chores, including fetching water for cooking and cleaning.
 But without easy access to clean water, many girls have to walk over a half hour to reach the nearest water source.
 By the time the girls fetch the water and come back to do their other chores, they may not have time to go to school.
 There are over 6 million cases of Malaria in Malawi every year.
 Without access to bed nets, or properly equipped medical clinics hundreds of thousands of children will miss weeks of school, falling behind on their work and increasing their risk of failing.
 Finally, although primary schools in Malawi are free, all students must pay for their own uniforms and supplies.
 Without spare income from jobs or a surplus harvest, families will not have money to buy uniforms or supplies and their children will not be able to attend school.

 Extreme poverty is caused by an interrelated web of traps and only by addressing all of the traps simultaneously can people break finally free from poverty’s grasp.
 It is not enough to address only one or two of the critical needs; all six must be attacked at the same time in order to lift entire villages and areas out of this condition.